COVID-19

 31.17 Leaving meeting - not to return - Chair informed

-A standing committee member shall not leave the meeting when he/she does not intend to return thereto without first advising the Chair.
+A standing committee member shall not leave the meeting when they do not intend to return thereto without first advising the Chair.

 31.18 Disorderly conduct - member to be removed - question